Travel agency managers work in retail travel outlets, promoting and selling holidays and travel-related products

 Most of the brand-name travel agents are owned by a few large groups, made even larger in recent years by high-profile mergers.

 However, there are a number of independent agencies, some small and some with branches throughout the UK, and other specialist agencies.
-Such travel agents may deal with particular destinations or products, for instance, cooking holidays, sports activity breaks or niche locations.
+Such travel agents may deal with particular destinations or products, for instance, golf holidays, sailing holidays or niche locations.
 Check the list of members on the Association of Independent Tour Operators (AITO) website to get an idea of typical employers.

 Online travel bookings play a significant role in the industry and there are job opportunities in all aspects of online travel management.
 Search for members of the Association of British Travel Agents (ABTA) on their website.